What is Earned Wage Access? The Complete Guide

 The amount available through EWA services depends on the earned wages an employee has accrued during their payroll cycle.
 It is not a loan but a portion of the paycheck they have already earned.
 For cash advances from payday lenders, the amounts can be higher but come with the caveat of fees and interest.

-How long do I have to pay off my cash advance?
+How long do I have for EWA repayment?

 Repayment for an advance through EWA services is typically aligned with the next payday, where the advanced amount is automatically deducted from the paycheck deposited into the employee’s bank account.

-How long does it take to get money?
+How long does it take to get money from an earned wage advance?

-For EWA services, the repayment is usually taken out of your next paycheck, minimizing the risk of non-payment.
+For EWA, the repayment is usually taken out of your next paycheck, minimizing the risk of non-payment.

 Will using earned wage access affect my credit score?